423s22/G4/SCRUM/Sprint 5 Retrospective.md

 # Jacob Hofer
 ## What went well?
+Interopability with Shopify went smoothly, and brought us to a finished state of our app.
+The work between teammates was easily merged and came together quite seamlessly.

 ## What failed?
+The theme app extension had not been developed on time as desired, and so I had to go and finish it in order to have a completed project, rather than wait for the teammate responsible to complete it.

 ## What to do differently?
+Make expectations clearer and increase the frequence of checking in so we can more quickly adapt to various situations.

 # Megan Fehres
 ## What went Well?